 1/4 tsp allspice

 pinch cloves (optional)

 1/4 tsp (lightly rounded) sea salt

-1 1/2 tbsp ground chia (you can buy it pre-ground, or grind yourself in the BlendTec or coffee/spice grinder)
+1 1/2 tbsp ground chia (you can buy it pre-ground, or grind seeds in a high-powered blender or coffee/spice grinder)

 3/4 cup pumpkin puree (not pumpkin pie mix, see note)